What to Write in a Mother's Day Card

 Pair with this read: Why Doesn’t My Daughter Talk to Me?

-10. “You’re the reason I know how to survive, swear creatively, and microwave coffee five times without losing hope.”
+10. “You’re the reason the kids know how to survive and swear creatively”

 👉 Five Star Review – “Would Hug Again”